 (shown at right) just north of the city also has a beautiful little lake complete with picnic area.
 (There are no grills here and you must carry out anything you brought in.)

 Take a Hike

 Enjoy a hike or bike ride in one of McKinney's numerous

 offers miles of nature trails through various habitats.
 The city's

-offers seven miles of mountain bike trails, several designated campsites and plenty of open spaces, wooded areas and playgrounds.
+offers seven miles of mountain bike trails, several designated campsites and plenty of open spaces, wooded areas

 Row, Row, Row Your Kayak

 Spend some time out on the water as you paddle around with Dad in a kayak.
 You can